threatcode/threat-ci-pipeline/README.md

   extends: .build-package-all
 ```

-`.build-package-any` runs `dpkg-buildpackage` with the option `--build=any` and will only build architecture-dependent packages.
+`.build-package-any` runs `dpkg-buildpackage` with the option `--build=any` and will only build arch-specific packages.

-`.build-package-all` does the opposite and runs `dpkg-buildpackage` with the option `--build=all` building only architecture-independent packages.
+`.build-package-all` does the opposite and runs `dpkg-buildpackage` with the option `--build=all` building only arch-indep packages.

 Note: These additional build jobs don't work with `RELEASE: 'jessie'` and are skipped in that case.